Taming-the-BEAST/Introduction-to-BEAST2/README.md

 The log file contains traces for the posterior (this is the natural logarithm of the product of the tree likelihood and the prior density), prior, the likelihood, tree likelihoods and other continuous parameters.
 Selecting a trace on the left brings up the summary statistics for this trace on the right hand side.
 When first opened, the **posterior** trace is selected and various statistics of this trace are shown under the **Estimates** tab.

 For each loaded log file we can specify a **Burn-In**, which is shown in the file list table (top left) in Tracer.
 The burn-in is intended to give the Markov Chain time to reach its equilibrium distribution, particularly if it has started from a bad starting point.
-A bad starting point may lead to over-sampling regions of the posterior that actually have very low probability under the equilibrium distribution, before the chain settles into the equilibrium distribution.
+A bad starting point may lead to over-sampling regions of the posterior that actually have very low probability, before the chain settles into the equilibrium distribution.
 Burn-in allows us to simply discard the first _N_ samples of a chain and not use them to compute the summary statistics.
 Determining the number of samples to discard is not a trivial problem and depends on the size of the dataset, the complexity of the model and the length of the chain.
 A good rule of thumb is to always throw out at least the first 10% of the whole chain length as the burn-in (however, in some cases it may be necessary to discard as much as 50% of the MCMC chain).

 Select the **TreeHeight** statistic in the left hand list to look at the tree height estimated jointly for all partitions in the alignment.
 Tracer plots the (marginal posterior) histogram for the selected statistic and also give you summary statistics such as the mean and median.
 The 95% HPD stands for *highest posterior density interval* and represents the most compact interval on the selected statistic that contains 95% of the posterior density.
 It can be loosely thought of as a Bayesian analogue to a confidence interval.
 The **TreeHeight** statistic gives the marginal posterior distribution of the age of the root of the entire tree (that is, the tMRCA).